lutierod/rodriguez-portfolio/final-project2.md

 - Did the story make you want to act?
 - Do you have any additional comments?

-**Conclusion:** Thank you for your time!
+**Wrap-up:** Thank you for your time!
 Do you have any questions about the project for me?

+## Findings
+Going into this, I think I had gotten too much in my head about the story making sense and following a logical progression.
+But, most of the feedback had to do wth the examples I used.
+My subjects were more interested in how solutions could be implemented.